beehiiv/has_state_machine/README.md

 # => true
 ```

-### Validating Transitions

 If you'd like to check that an object can be transitioned into a new state, use the `can_transition?` method.
-This checks to see if the provided argument is in the `transitions_to` array.
+This checks to see if the provided argument is in the `transitions_to` array defined on the object's current state.
+(This does not run any validations that may be defined on the new state)

 Example:
 ```ruby